Website-2/zbp-language-services.github.io/services.md

 <br>
 <h5><a id="market_research_interpreting">Market research interpreting</a></h5>
 <br>
-* Market research interpreting, for product teams that want to experience the thoughts, feelings, reactions and personality of their German-language audience
+* Interpreting, for product teams that want to experience the thoughts, feelings, reactions and personality of their German-language audience
 * Quality assured through HD headset, high-speed WLAN connection, back-up headset and internet connection
 <br><br>
 * German to English, English to German